 It’s been a tough few weeks.
 My brother has been in the hospital with a serious health condition, turning my world upside down and draining me of energy.

 Despite all of this, I still come home and put a meal on the table.
-Admittedly, these meals are not be my best work and they are not elaborate, but I’m more committed than ever to keeping them up.
+Admittedly, these meals are not my best work and they are not elaborate, but I’m more committed than ever to keep them up.

 And the real lesson it’s teaching my kids hit me.

 When I make the effort to make meals instead of running to takeout, I’m showing my kids that despite this tough time and “busier than ever” schedule, I’m going to take care of myself and my family.
 The message it sends is “taking care of yourself is not a luxury, it’s a necessity.”